EmergeTools/ETTrace/README.md

 Install the runner with `brew install emergetools/homebrew-tap/ettrace`

+## Testimonials

+Our users love ETTrace and find it essential in their iOS development process.
+Here’s what some of them have to say:

+- **Keith Smiley, Principal Engineer @ Lyft**: "With ETTrace I can pinpoint exactly what is taking time in my app, and quickly find opportunities to improve it.
+It’s my go-to tool for in-depth performance analysis."

+- **Bruno Rocha, Software Engineer @ Spotify**: "ETTrace is my favorite tool for diagnosing iOS performance, the flamechart view makes it easy to find bottlenecks and speed up app launch."

 ## Using

 Launch your app and run `ettrace` or `ettrace --simulator`.
 After profiling, the result will be displayed on https://emergetools.com/flamegraph